 Below, we present an overview of Cyprus' personal tax regime as well as the key tax benefits provided to expatriate individuals relocating to Cyprus.

-The main types of personal taxes and contributions in Cyprus are:
+The main types of direct taxes applicable to an individual in Cyprus are:

 - income tax